cfware/node-preload/README.md

 Retrieve an array listing the current filenames to be preloaded.

-### propagateEnv(name, value)

-Specify an environmental variable to be propagated to child processes.
-If `value` is undefined this cancels the propagation of the specified variable.

-### propagateGetEnv()
+### propagateEnv

-Retrieve an object containing the environmental variables to be propagated to child processes.
-Modifications to the returned object do not effect child processes, `propagateEnv` must be used to perform manipulations.
+Similar to `process.env` but controls environmental variables to be propagated to child processes.

 ## Running tests